TRON-Bioinformatics/tronflow-alignment/README.md

 Find the help as follows:
 ```
-$ nextflow run tron-bioinformatics/tronflow-bwa -r v1.2.0 --help
+$ nextflow run tron-bioinformatics/tronflow-bwa  --help
 N E X T F L O W  ~  version 19.07.0
 Launching `bam_preprocessing.nf` [intergalactic_shannon] - revision: e707c77d7b

 Usage:
     nextflow main.nf --input_files input_files [--reference reference.fasta]

 Input:
+    * input_fastq1: the path to a FASTQ file (incompatible with --input_files)
-    * input_files: the path to a tab-separated values file containing in each row the sample name and two paired FASTQs
+    * input_files: the path to a tab-separated values file containing in each row the sample name and two paired FASTQs (incompatible with --fastq1 and --fastq2)
-    when `--library paired`, or a single FAST when `--library single`
+    when `--library paired`, or a single FASTQ file when `--library single`
+    Example input file:
     name1	fastq1.1	fastq1.2
     name2	fastq2.1	fastq2.2

 Optional input:
+    * input_fastq2: the path to a second FASTQ file (incompatible with --input_files, incompatible with --library paired)
     * reference: path to the indexed FASTA genome reference (default: human genome 19)
     * output: the folder where to publish output
     * algorithm: determines the BWA algorithm, either `aln` or `mem` (default `aln`)